-When an application starts or any data is to be read/ write, then the data are shifted from the storage device (magnetic device – Hard disk, optical device – CD drive etc.) to DRAM.
+When an application starts or any data is to be read/ write, then the data are shifted from the storage device (magnetic device – Hard disk, optical device – CD drive, etc.) to DRAM.
 Whenever any data or instruction is required by the processor, they provide them at a faster rate than slower storage devices.

 Although they are much faster, the processor processes at a more fast rate than DRAM.
 They are not able to transfer the required data or instructions from storage to processor at that rate.
 So the required data is transmitted to the next level of fast memory, which is known as Cache memory.it provides data to the processor at a very high rate and the processor can work with that data.

-Cache memory also stored recent data which is used by the processor, temporarily.
-So next time if the processor needs that data again, they can provide that data at more high rate because this time they don’t need to collect it from slower DRAM or Storage device.
+Cache memory also stored recent data that is used by the processor, temporarily.
+So next time if the processor needs that data again, they can provide that data at a more high rate because this time they don’t need to collect it from slower DRAM or Storage device.
 It makes the overall process faster.

-- Direct Mapping: in Direct mapping both (RAM and Cache Memory) are used to store a data.
+- Direct Mapping: in Direct mapping both (RAM and Cache Memory) are used to store data.
 An address of data or instruction is divided into individual two parts.
 Index part for RAM and tag part for Cache.
 But this process is not flexible.

 - Associative Mapping: in this type, the associative memory is used to store content and addresses.
 This enables the placement of any word at any place in the cache memory.
 It is considered to be the fastest and easiest mapping technique among others.